Watch this video to learn how Stream automates publishing into AVAIL Channels

 If no filters are added, all files and folders being monitored will be reflected in the target AVAIL Channel.

-NOTE: If you are monitoring a very large File System without filters, everything in that directory will be indexed into your Channel.
+Important Note: If you are monitoring a very large File System without filters, everything in that directory will be indexed into your Channel.

-Getting your filters just right can sometimes be tricky - we recommend testing on a smaller amount of content before applying to a large volume.
+Helpful tip: Getting your filters just right can sometimes be tricky - we recommend testing on a smaller amount of content before applying to a large volume.

-These components will appear in this order from left to right.
+Filters are broken down into 4 components.
+These components will appear in this order from left to right:

 - Type indicates whether the filter will be including or excluding content